What is DHEAs?

 How Do You Decrease DHEAs?

 Making some dietary changes and introducing moderate exercise may reduce insulin sufficiently to help your DHEAs come back to the optimal range.
-Our goal is to reduce insulin, so cutting back on insulin-provoking foods like refined carbs and sugar reduces the need for your body to make insulin.
+Our goal is to lower insulin, so cutting back on insulin-provoking foods like carbs and sugar reduces the need for your body to make insulin.

 A healthy diet for someone like this would mean lots of vegetables (6-8 servings per day), moderate fruit (1-2 servings per day), moderate protein (1-2 servings per day), healthy fats from nuts and seeds (1-2 servings per day) and whole, unprocessed grains (0-1 servings per day).

-High-Intensity Interval Training has been proven particularly effective for lowering insulin levels.
-Adding some stress-reducing exercise like yoga, and cardiovascular exercise may also help.
+High-intensity interval Training has been proven particularly effective for lowering insulin levels.
+Adding stress-reducing exercises like yoga and cardiovascular exercise may also help.

-What If the Lab Range Says My DHEAs is Normal But I Have Symptoms of Low or High DHEAs?
+What if the Lab Range Says My DHEAs is Normal, but I Have Low or High DHEAs Symptoms?

-Be aware that lab ranges are not based on what is “ideal” or “optimal” for any given test.
-They are averages of whomever the lab has been testing.
-Often the people that the lab is testing for hormones, are people who have obvious signs of a hormonal problem.
-It may be that you are too close to the upper or lower limit of the range and for you, that is enough to trigger symptoms.
-It may also be that the problems that you are experiencing are caused by a different hormonal imbalance.
+Be aware that lab ranges are not based on what is “ideal” or “optimal” for any test.
+They are averages of whoever the lab has been testing.
+Often, the people that the lab is testing for hormones are people who have obvious signs of a hormonal problem.
+It may be that you are too close to the upper or lower limit of the range, and for you, that is enough to trigger symptoms.
+It may also be that a different hormonal imbalance causes the problems that you are experiencing.
 Low or high testosterone would cause similar symptoms as low or high DHEAs, for example.

-If you need help with your DHEAs levels or your adrenal glands or any other hormone issue, book an appointment or call me at 416-481-0222.
-If you are anywhere in Ontario, I can give you tailored advice in person or virtually.
+If you need help with your DHEAs levels, adrenal glands, or any other hormone issue, book an appointment or call me at 416-481-0222.
+I can give you tailored advice in person or virtually if you are anywhere in Ontario.
 If you are elsewhere, I can’t provide personalized treatment, but you can get general information about natural approaches for PCOS in my ebook here.

 Authored by Dr. Pamela Frank, BSc(Hons), ND